kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 My problem is that there are lots of churches, religions, and cults that tell you to discover truth this way.
 [This video](https://youtu.be/ycUvC9s4VYA) shows some examples of people who feel convinced of the truth of Islam, the RLDS and FLDS churches, and even some strange suicide cults.
 They all seemed to come to their faith by this process of studying and thinking about what was being taught, and then having feelings they attributed to God that told them what they were learning was true.
 While there are certainly truths and good things in most religions, if the same mechanism is in place for determining the goodness of *any* religion, how does my spiritual witness of the truth of this church confirm to me that this is the *most correct* religion of all?
 It seems like the likely explanation is that the brain itself is capable of producing feelings of peace as a result of a real desire to know the truth.

 Here's an [article](https://zelphontheshelf.com/is-god-real-a-response-to-mormon-org/) from ZOTS that does a good job explaining this problem with confirming the truth of the existence of God.
+Here's a [post on r/exchristian](https://www.reddit.com/r/exchristian/comments/gb687d/but_the_bible_says_so/) saying that the same standard of proof we require of other gods should be required of our own god.

 In the church we talk about how great it is to have both a modern prophet and personal revelation.
 But there's a problem as soon as we acknowledge the fallibility of both the prophet and our internal sense for truth.
 As soon as those conflict we don't have a clear method of determining truth, and this is important because of issues like caring for LGBTQ people or protesting systemic racism.

 ### to do

 - [ ] read my mission journal
+- [ ] read Faith is Not Blind
+- [ ] read The Infinite Atonement
 - get to know the stories of other people of faith
   - [ ] continue listening to the Preach podcast
   - [ ] find out why other Christians believe what they do
   - [ ] find out why people of indigenous faith believe what they do
   - [ ] find out why Buddhists/Hindus/Sikhs/Taoists believe what they do
   - [ ] read studies about spiritual experience
-- find out if there are other reasons to participate in religion
-  - [ ] read "Cloud of the Impossible"

 ## Deutero-Isaiah (and other inclusions of KJV text)